-Parkstone, Dorset.
+Parkstone, Dorset

 Friday Evening.
+[1897]1

-My dear Violet
+My dear Violet2

-Supposing by an extraordinary accident Mrs. Greek knew the agent, would he tell her all his criminal secrets, even to details of bribes & their amounts?
+Supposing by an extraordinary accident Mrs. Greck5 knew the agent, would he tell her all his criminal secrets, even to details of bribes & their amounts?
 She lives in S.W. of London far from the East & is occupied all day.
 [2] How she should get this knowledge which would [have] taken a clever detective probably months at unlimited expense is to me inconceivable.

 However no doubt it would be the theory of those who know nothing of Spiritualism.